MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/regenerate-ribbon-metadata.md

 - A button in the command bar is visible when it should not be
 - A button in the command bar is not working correctly

-You can use the in-app tool (**Command Checker**) to regenerate all ribbon metadata.
+You can use an in-app tool (**Command Checker**) to regenerate all ribbon metadata.

 ## How to start the regeneration operation

-An in-app tool called **Command Checker** can be used to start the regeneration of ribbon metadata.
+The **Command Checker** tool can be used to start the regeneration of ribbon metadata.
 To enable the **Command Checker** tool, you must append a parameter `&ribbondebug=true` to your Dynamics 365 application URL.
 For example: `https://yourorgname.crm.dynamics.com/main.aspx?appid=<ID>&ribbondebug=true`

 :::image type="content" source="media/regenerate-ribbon-metadata/enable-command-checker.png" alt-text="Screenshot of the parameter.":::